ruslanmv/Diffusion-Models-in-Machine-Learning/README.md

 Diffusion models are a new class of state-of-the-art generative models that generate diverse high-resolution images.
 They have already attracted a lot of attention after OpenAI, Nvidia and Google managed to train large-scale models.
 Example architectures that are based on diffusion models are GLIDE, DALLE-2, Imagen, and the full open-source stable diffusion.

 But what is the main principle behind them?

+`Denoising Diffusion Probabilistic Models`, the recent paper by [Ho et al., 2020](https://arxiv.org/abs/2006.11239).
+A nice summary of the paper by the authors is available [here](https://hojonathanho.github.io/diffusion/).

 In this blog post, we will dig our way up from the basic principles.
 There are already a bunch of different diffusion-based architectures.
 We will focus on the most prominent one, which is the Denoising Diffusion Probabilistic Models (DDPM) as initialized by [Sohl-Dickstein et al](https://arxiv.org/abs/1503.03585) and then proposed by [Ho. et al 2020](https://arxiv.org/abs/2006.11239).
 Various other approaches will be discussed to a smaller extent such as stable diffusion and score-based models.